A person may lodge a petition with the Council to request action to be taken on a matter.

 A submission must be lodged within 21 days after the first publication of the notice.

-Any submission received is to be summarised by the General Manager in a document, copies of which are to be made available to those attending the public meeting.
+Any submission received is to be summarised by the CEO in a document, copies of which are to be made available to those attending the public meeting.

 The minutes of the next ordinary meeting of the Council following the public meeting are to record a summary of any submission received under this section; and any decision made at the public meeting.